The Milky Way - Large Magellanic Cloud Interaction with Simulation Based Inference: Conclusions Outlook

-\begin{enumerate} \item We obtain our most precise MW--LMC parameter constraints using the average radial and tangential velocities of outer halo stars, divided into on-sly quadrants, from the all-sky H3+SEGUE+MagE dataset: \begin{description} \item[\textbf{The reflex motion velocity}, $v_{\rm{travel}} = 26.4^{+5.5}_{-4.4} \, \rm km \, \rm s^{-1}$] \item[\textbf{The enclosed LMC mass}, $M_{\rm LMC}(< 50 \, \rm kpc) = 9.2^{+1.9}_{-2.3} \times 10^{10}\, \rm M_{\odot}$] \item[\textbf{The enclosed MW mass}, $M_{\rm MW}(< 50 \, \rm kpc) = 4.4^{+0.7}_{-0.7} \times 10^{11}\, \rm M_{\odot}$] \end{description} \item We find that the LMC's total mass is at least $\approx10-15 \%$ of the MW's total mass.
-This result is consistent across the DESI and H3+SEGUE+MagE datasets, independent of the velocity information or on-sky footprint selection used. \item For both the DESI and H3+SEGUE+MagE datasets, when using the DESI sky coverage, constraints on $v_{\rm{travel}}$ and $M_{\rm LMC}$ are systematically biased towards lower values relative to using on-sky quadrants, but remain consistent within uncertainties. \item The inclusion of tangential velocities of outer halo stars as input data for the inference process provides minimal extra constraining power for MW--LMC model parameters.
+We note the precision in the distance-averaged reflex motion velocity is slightly larger than previously found in \citet{Chandra2025a} using the same dataset but unique methodology. \item We find that the infall LMC's total mass is at least $\approx10-15 \%$ of the MW's total mass.
+This result is consistent across the DESI and H3+SEGUE+MagE datasets, independent of the velocity information or on-sky footprint selection used. \item Given the prior distributions, we find that the returned MW mass is insensitive to the mean radial and tangential velocities of outer halo stars.
+Future use of the dispersions of these velocity components will help to break model degeneracies \citep{Brooks2026b}. \item For both the DESI and H3+SEGUE+MagE datasets, when using the DESI sky coverage, constraints on $v_{\rm{travel}}$ and $M_{\rm LMC}$ are systematically pushed towards lower values relative to using on-sky quadrants, but remain consistent within uncertainties. \item The inclusion of tangential velocities of outer halo stars as input data for the inference process provides minimal extra constraining power for MW--LMC model parameters.
 This is because the measured tangential velocity uncertainties remain large.
-Upcoming data releases e.g., Gaia DR4, will greatly improve their precision and in turn the constraints on MW--LMC model parameters. \item We find a slight preference for the strength of dynamical friction, $\lambda_{\rm DF}$, to be either greater or smaller than the standard Chandrasekhar value, depending on the survey sky coverage. \item We have developed an SBI framework that enables rapid, reliable inference across large MW-LMC parameter spaces while incorporating time dependence.
+Upcoming data releases e.g., Gaia DR4, will greatly improve their precision and in turn the constraints on MW--LMC model parameters. \item We find little preference for the strength of dynamical friction, $\lambda_{\rm DF}$, to deviate from the standard Chandrasekhar value. \item We have developed an SBI framework that enables rapid inference across large MW--LMC parameter spaces while incorporating time dependence.
 This approach will be essential for exploiting upcoming outer halo datasets. \end{enumerate}

 We look forward to the upcoming data releases from SDSS-V and Gaia DR4 to provide an increased number of outer halo stars with precise velocity measurements.
 Using this exquisite data in combination with the SBI architecture presented in this work, we will produce the most up-to-date, rapid and reliable constraints on the masses of the MW, LMC and the induced reflex motion.